-Number of parents and children entering public law proceedings over time and local authority variation in the rate of child entry into public law proceedings.
+Figure 2: Number of parents and children entering public law proceedings over time and local authority variation in the rate of child entry into public law proceedings.

 (a) Number of children, mothers and fathers entering public law proceedings, by financial year (April-March).

 (b) Funnel plot of the rate of entry for children per 10,000 of the 0-17 local authority population in 2017/18.

 Cafcass maintains an administrative digital system to securely store case management records.
 This system supports more effective management of caseloads to improve workflow, as well as providing a monitoring function of the service it provides.
 Basic administrative information is recorded for each case that Cafcass guardians are involved in.